pfertyk/blog/README.rst

-This is my personal blog, created with Pelican.
+This is my personal blog, created with Hugo.